WilbertGtzS/metagenomic_shotgun/README.md

 --report Dlaeve1.report
 </pre>

 The output file with the .report extension contains the taxonomic classification.
 This file is then used in RStudio or Pavian metagenomic data analysis.
-Tambien se puede convertir el archivo *.report a un archivo de formato *.biom
+The *.report file can also be converted into a *.biom format file.

 <pre lang="bash">
 kraken-biom/1.0.1